ckottke/ckottke.github.io/CelebratingSingularity2024/index.md

 title: "Celebrating Singularity: A conference in honor of Richard Melrose"
 ---

+## Information
+This workshop will celebrate the legacy of Richard Melrose of MIT by bringing together a number of his students to present their recent work on the occasion of his retirement.

 ## When/Where
 January 20-21, 2024

 New College of Florida, Sarasota

-## Information:
-This workshop will celebrate the legacy of Richard Melrose of MIT by bringing together a number of his students to present their recent work on the occasion of his retirement.

-## Participants:
+## Participants
 - Tanya Christiansen, University of Missouri
 - Julian Edward, Florida International University
 - Rafe Mazzeo, Stanford University